wmhunt1/Coding-RPG/coding-rpg-react/README.md

 kobold companion

 fixes/changes
-bow strings and unstrung bows
+unstrung bows
-potion bottle and empty potion bottle (fill with water) get an empty one when drinking a potion move part of combatscripts to combat comp balancing
+make it so you don't need to check slot on equip/unequip potion bottle and empty potion bottle (fill with water) get an empty one when drinking a potion move part of combatscripts to combat comp balancing